 UWS Chapter 17 is a part of the University of Wisconsin Administrative Code and was adopted by the Board of Regents as a set of disciplinary procedures for the University of Wisconsin System.
 It defines conduct by students that may result in university discipline, describes the sanctions which may be imposed, and the procedures for carrying out disciplinary actions.
 Due process for students accused of misconduct is an important part of these procedures.
-(Note: UWS Chapter 14 covers academic misconduct.
-UWS Chapters 17 and 18 cover nonacademic student misconduct.
-UWS Chapters 4, 7, and 11 cover faculty and academic staff misconduct.)

 Nonacademic misconduct policies cover a broad spectrum of conduct involving students' behavior wherever it takes place.
 A student may be subject to discipline for conduct that is or already has been the subject of criminal action.
-This means a student ticketed or arrested by law enforcement may also be subject to misconduct proceedings.
+This means a student ticketed or arrested by law enforcement may also be subject to university misconduct proceedings.